 Are you wondering how to make your small farm more productive?
-Confused about managing stock or the myriad of ‘best’ grazing strategies?
-Wondering how to have healthy horses and grassy paddocks?
 Wanting to establish shelterbelts, rehabilitate a creek or fix erosion?
 Tired of sitting on the lawn mower all weekend?
 Need to learn how to care for and manage farm animals?
 Wondering what to do about weeds?
 You are not the only one and you have come to the right place!

 Topics depend on the interests of participants but can include: